kacpertopolnicki/lect/README.md

 was shared using chalk and a blackboard.
 This simple medium is surprisingly efficient and *lect* is a modern take on this approach.

+# installation

+Use at your own risk!

+In order to install:

+1) Create a new virtual environment using `venc`.
+2) Activate this environment.
+3) Install requirements using `pip`.
+4) Run `lect -h` for help information.
+5) Deactivate environent after you are done working with lect.

 # usage

 Use at your own risk!